-This sturdy backyard tree house is equipped with a bathroom, double bed, and a deck with furniture overlooking Cork city.
-Standing 6m high, supported by trees in the middle of an old Victorian garden, the treehouse is located in a peaceful atmosphere just a 5 minute walk from a lively Cork city centre.
+This sturdy backyard treehouse is equipped with a bathroom, double bed and a deck with furniture overlooking Cork city.
+Standing 6m high, supported by trees in the middle of an old Victorian garden, the treehouse is located in a peaceful atmosphere just a five minute walk from Cork city centre.

 Make use of the tea and coffee facilities available in the bedroom before opening the glass double doors to the deck.
 While taking in panoramic views of the city in the morning, the host can deliver warm croissants to your door in a basket via a string pulley from the ground level.

 Worth noting: The treehouse is fully furnished with heating options for all weather.
 You must walk into the open air down a set of spiral stairs to get to the bathroom – bathrobes and flip flops are provided by the host.
 The treehouse is set in the host’s garden and shielded by trees to allow privacy.